matt-mosca/cellsociety/README.md

 ### CompSci 308 Cell Society Project
 By Matthew Mosca, Venkat Subramaniam, and Yiqin Zhou

-The program runs five simulations: Fire, Game of Life, Segregation, Wa-Tor, and Rock, Paper, Scissors
+The program runs five simulations: Fire, Game of Life, Segregation, Wa-Tor, and Rock, Paper, Scissors.

 * Error checking for incorrect file data
       * When no simulation type (simulation title) is given, it will use the default simulation type, but the screen will show an error message saying that "No simulation is given"